addis-ale/hirecards/FEASIBILITY_SCORING_LOGIC.md

 **Category:** "Moderate Feasibility (Uncertain)"

 **Roasting Message:**
 "Not bad!
 You've got most of the picture.
-We found role details, location, skills—good stuff.
+We found role details, location, skills, good stuff.
 But here's where it gets fuzzy: no salary range and no timeline.
 That 65 you're seeing?
 It's a guess.
 If you're paying $140K-$180K (competitive for remote PM), you might hit 75-80.
 If you're offering $100K and expecting to hire yesterday, you're looking at 45-50.
 See the problem?
 We're reading tea leaves.
 Fill in salary and timeline, and we'll tell you if you're competitive or dreaming."

 **Call to Action:**
 - Button: "Add Missing Fields & Get Accurate Score" → `/create`
 - Description: "Your score could swing ±15 points based on what's missing.
-Stop guessing—get the real answer."
+Stop guessing.
+Get the real answer."

 ---